 Ongoing Nutritional Maintenance and Your Cat

-When nutrient profile, meal size, and meal frequency have been accounted for, it is important to keep track of your cat’s weight and body condition to fine-tune portioning.
+When nutrient profile, meal size, and meal frequency have been accounted for, it is important to keep track of your cat's weight and body condition to fine-tune portioning.
 Also, as your cat ages and her body changes, it will be important to adjust the nutritional formulation to meet her changing needs.
-Kitten, adult cat, and senior are three significant life stages we need to address nutritionally.
+Kitten, adult cat, senior, and geriatric cats are four significant life stages we need to address nutritionally.
 In addition, there are many medical conditions that can be managed or improved by feeding specific nutritional profiles.
-Your veterinarian is always ready to help you make the best nutritional choices for your cat- at any age, at any size or in any condition.
+Your veterinarian is always ready to help you make the best nutritional choices for your cat - at any age, at any size, or in any condition.
 Take advantage of nutritional science to make the best nutritional choices to enhance life quality and life expectancy for your cat.